 Table of contents

-You might have heard that brick-and-mortar retail is doomed, and that consumers only want to shop online.
+You might have heard that brick-and-mortar retail is doomed and that consumers only want to shop online.
 Neither is true.
 Today’s customers, especially millennials, like to purchase online, but still frequent brick-and-mortar to get a true feel for the products.
 Today’s customers demand a seamless experience between online and in-store, which is why you need an omnichannel approach.
-Omnichannel retail, which has emerged as a successful sales strategy, engaging consumers from multiple fronts and enables a harmonious shopping experience.
+Omnichannel retail, which has emerged as a successful sales strategy, engages consumers from multiple fronts and enables a harmonious shopping experience.
 In fact, Australia leads omnichannel penetration, especially in consumer electronics, so you definitely don’t want to be left behind.

 What is omnichannel retailing?

-Omnichannel retailing is an integrated approach to selling that enables customers to browse, shop, and purchase through a variety of channels, such as brick-and-mortar store, social media, website, and mobile.
+Omnichannel retail is an integrated approach to selling that enables customers to browse, shop, and purchase through a variety of channels, like a brick-and-mortar store, social media, website, and mobile.

-Consumer behaviors are pushing the move to omnichannel
+Consumer behaviours are pushing the move to omnichannel

-As the retail landscape has changed, so have consumer behaviors.
-Now, consumers have come to “expect a consistent, uniform, and integrated service or experience, regardless of the channel they use,” according to research cited in the journal Frontiers in Psychology.
+As the retail landscape has changed, so have consumer behaviours.
+Now, there are higher customer expectations for “a uniform, and integrated service or experience, regardless of the channel they use,” as cited in the journal Frontiers in Psychology.
 According to this research, consumers are always in at least one channel, and they want to use their mobile devices to search for and research items, compare prices, seek advice, and to generally gain more control over the purchase process.

 Perhaps the most important way that omnichannel retail benefits your business is by offering consumers more opportunities to buy your products and services.
 If you are strictly a brick-and-mortar store, customers can only shop certain days and times of the week.
 They also have to be close enough to easily visit your business in person.

-An important benefit of an omnichannel strategy is that it can remove some of the hassles of the in-store shopping experience.
-Searching the aisles for a product or waiting in long lines to pay can be a pain.
-Options like buying online and picking up in store, or buying online and returning in store are customer-friendly practices that integrate the online and offline experience.
+An important benefit of an omnichannel retail strategy is that it can remove some of the hassles of the in-store shopping experience.
+Searching the aisles for a product or waiting in long queues to pay can be a pain.
+Options like buying online and picking up in-store or buying online and returning in-store are customer-friendly practices that integrate the online and offline experience.

 A truly integrated omnichannel experience should feel seamless and effortless to customers.
 But there is a lot of work that goes into making it seem so simple.
 Syncing your inventory, providing excellent customer service, and offering competitive shipping options are all challenging aspects of the omnichannel commerce strategy.
 However, Square’s retail POS system makes tracking inventory and sales across all your locations a snap, and with Square Virtual Terminal you and your team can take payments and track orders from anywhere.
 All you need is a computer and an internet connection.

-If you operate a traditional brick-and-mortar store, you might face resistance from employees when transitioning to an omnichannel approach.
-For example, if staffers work on commission, they might see the ecommerce side of the business as competition.
+If you operate a traditional brick-and-mortar store, you might face resistance from employees when transitioning from in-store to omnichannel selling.
+For example, if staffers work on commission, they might see the eCommerce side of the business as competition.
 That might lead them to pressure customers to buy a product that’s available in-store, instead of suggesting more suitable options that are available online.
 Make sure omnichannel retail benefits both employees and customers with things like employee incentives.

-Major retailers are leading the charge when it comes to omnichannel shopping, implementing services and loyalty programs that improve the customer experience by seamlessly integrating multiple channels.
+Major retailers are leading the charge when it comes to omnichannel shopping and considering customer’s needs.
+They’ve worked to improve the purchasing experience by seamlessly integrating multiple channels.
 Here are a few examples:

-The coffee chain is known for its massive brick-and-mortar presence.
-But despite the number of stores, customers can still face long lines and crowds.
-The company addressed that issue by introducing a feature on their app that allows customers to order a drink through their mobile device and then pick it up at the counter in their local store, all while earning rewrd points.
-This allows them to skip the line, save time, and feel incentivized to come back.
+McDonald’s is known for its massive brick-and-mortar presence.
+But despite the number of locations, customers can still face long queues and crowds.
+The company addressed that issue by introducing a feature on their app that allows customers to order through their mobile device and then pick up at the counter in their local store.
+This allows them to skip the queue and save time.

 Department stores are often considered the dinosaurs of the retail world.
-But Nordstrom has managed to stay relevant by adopting an omnichannel approach, like adding shoppable content to their Instagram posts.
+But David Jones has managed to stay relevant by adopting an omnichannel retailing approach, like adding shoppable content to their Instagram posts.
 On posts with a tiny shopping bag icon in the top right corner, consumers can tap on the image to see which products are for sale.
-When they tap the desired product, it directs them to the Nordstrom website, where they can order online or buy and pick up at a local store.
+When they tap the desired product, it directs them to the David Jones website, where they can order online or click and collect at a local store.

 The electronics retailer started off as a purely brick-and-mortar enterprise, but it has managed to set itself apart from its competitors by offering a robust omnichannel experience.
-Best Buy offers a search filter that allows customers to search for items that are available for same-day, 2-hour, and scheduled click-and-collect.
+Bing Lee offers a search filter that allows customers to search for items that are available for same-day, 2-hour, and scheduled click-and-collect.
 This allows customers to set the time that works best for them and helps the store’s employees to better prioritise orders.

 Creating an omnichannel retail strategy

-Every business’s omnichannel retail strategy is a bit different, so take the time to think about your goals, resources, and company culture when creating one of your own.
+Every business’s omnichannel user experience is a bit different, so take the time to think about your goals, resources, and culture when creating one of your own.

 Consider each channel.